-And if my support system and I decide to go to a destination for our self care vacation, we all split the cost of the room and take turns with gas and groceries, making it a more affordable vacation for everyone.
+And if my support system and I decide to go to a destination for our mental health vacation, we all split the cost of the room and take turns with gas and groceries, making it a more affordable vacation for everyone.

-My self care vacation with gas and food for a week was $200.
+My last destination self care vacation with gas and food for a week was $200.
 Yes, a week with my family with meals, travel, and fun was just $200.

 I am going home with a sense of peace, accomplishment, and I am ready to get back to my life and take charge.
 And best of all, I have no guilt about taking care of myself.